 - Termination to deprive a salesperson of earned commissions

 - Termination in retaliation for an employee’s participation in protected activity, such as whistleblowing or raising discrimination concerns

-Whatever the reason for your termination, we can assist you in evaluating the legality of your employer's actions and proceeding accordingly.
-We have an exceptionally strong record of success in both negotiating settlements and litigating wrongful discharge matters, and will bring that experience to bear on your case.
+Whatever the reason for your termination, we can assist you in evaluating the legality of your employer’s actions and proceeding accordingly.
+We have a strong record of success in both negotiating settlements and litigating wrongful discharge matters, and will bring that experience to bear on your case.
 Contact us today to arrange a consultation.

 (See “What to Do If You’re Fired“)